Maryland AHEC Scholars

 Students must be currently enrolled in a health professions degree program or an allied health workforce degree/certificate program and be 2 years from program or degree completion.
 Underrepresented minorities, disadvantaged/rural backgrounds, and first generation college students are strongly encouraged to apply.

-The program will enroll approximately 45 students per year and may include, but not be limited to, the following health professions:
+The program will enroll approximately 45 students per year and may include, but is not limited to, the following health professions:

 - Physician Assistant